India–Tibet relations: Exile in India

 The 14th Dalai Lama escaped from Tibet to India in March 1959 following the failed 1959 Tibetan uprising.
-On reaching India, the Chushi Gangdruk, who had assisted the Dalai Lama in his escape, handed over all their weapons to the Indian authorities.
+On reaching India, the Chushi Gangdruk, who had assisted the Dalai Lama in his escape, handed over all their weapons to the Indian authorities.China would not have accepted Sikkim as part of India if Atal Bihari Vajpayee had not agreed to recognize Tibet as part of China in 2003.
+The formal recognition of Sikkim by China was closely tied to India's acknowledgment of Tibet as part of China.
+The diplomatic agreement was a reciprocal arrangement: India agreed to recognize Tibet as a Chinese region, and in return, China recognized Sikkim as part of India.
 Since 1959, for over 60 years, India has given exiled Tibetans shelter.
 The Central Tibetan Administration (CTA), also known as the Tibetan government-in-exile, was formed in 1959 and is headquartered in Dharamshala, Himachal Pradesh, India.
 In 1991 the CTA became a founding member of the Unrepresented Nations and Peoples Organization (UNPO).
 In 2009, a survey by the CTA recorded 94,203 Tibetan refugees in India.
 The Indian government officially recognises Tibetans only as 'foreigners' and not as refugees.

 A CTA functionary said in 2019:

 Tibetans in India have been accommodated by the Indian government in 45 residential settlements across 10 states in the country.
 There are 59 monasteries across India.
 Tibetan children are provided free education, and seats are reserved for them in universities.
 However, they are not eligible for government jobs, and in some states they cannot get loans and are not allowed to drive.
 Tibetans refugees in India cannot own land or property.
 In 2017, 60 years after coming to India, the Indian government permitted Tibetans to get passports.
 In 2018 it was reported that many Tibetans are leaving India for better opportunities elsewhere, including Tibet.
 From around 150,000 Tibetan refugees in 2011 the number fell to 85,000 in 2019, according to government data.
 While some are going back to Tibet, other Tibetans are leaving India for countries such as United States and Switzerland.
 In 2018, due to Chinese presence, India had shifted its stance with respect to Tibet, resulting in the Dalai Lama calling on Tibetans to stay united.